This post may contain affiliate links.

 If you eat a lot of carbohydrates and they form the backbone of your diet, you’ll need to grow potatoes, sweet potatoes, cassava or bananas (green bananas, or plantains).
 Root vegetables like carrots and parsnips are also rich in sugars (carbohydrates).
 Bananas are tropical fruits and also the most widely eaten fruit in the whole world.

-We eat a very low carb diet for health reasons, so we don’t grow a lot of carbohydrate foods.
+We eat a very low-carb diet for health reasons, so we don’t grow a lot of carbohydrate foods, although our sweet potato beds are now thriving.
+You can also eat sweet potato leaves, like spinach.

 Why do we find greens hard to grow?
 The bugs love to eat them, so do the chickens.
 We do not use chemical sprays and never will.
 The tropical greens are fairly bug-resistant, and our perpetual spinach (like chard) never has a bug hole.